Special district (United States)

-Special districts (also known as special service districts, special district governments, limited purpose entities, or special-purpose districts) are independent, special-purpose governmental units that exist separately from local governments such as county, municipal, and township governments, with substantial administrative and fiscal independence.
+Special districts (also known as special service districts, special district governments, or limited purpose entities) are independent, special-purpose governmental units that exist separately from local governments such as county, municipal, and township governments, with substantial administrative and fiscal independence.
 They are formed to perform a single function or a set of related functions.
 The term special district governments as defined by the U.S. Census Bureau excludes school districts.
 In 2017, the U.S. had more than 51,296 special district governments.

 Census definition

 The United States Census counts government units across all States.
-This includes "special districts."
+This includes "special districts".
 To count the special districts the Census must define the special districts so as to address all such governmental entities across the broad spectrum of 50 states' definitions and interpretations.
-The Census's full definition is:Special district governments are independent, special purpose governmental units, other than school district governments, that exist as separate entities with substantial administrative and fiscal independence from general purpose local governments.
-As defined for Census Bureau statistics on governments, the term ‘‘special district governments’’ excludes school district governments as they are defined as a separate governmental type.
+The Census's full definition is:

+Special district governments are independent, special purpose governmental units, other than school district governments, that exist as separate entities with substantial administrative and fiscal independence from general purpose local governments.
+As defined for Census Bureau statistics on governments, the term "special district governments" excludes school district governments as they are defined as a separate governmental type.